jennerwein/swarmlab/aufgaben/README.md

 # Getting started:

-In this project, we build a simple Nodejs application, wich shows the IP-Address of the local machine.
+In this project, we build a simple Nodejs application, wich shows the local IP-Address.

 1- Build and push the whoami application:
 Go please to the Folder where your whoami application is, and start the script push-whoami.sh